Eddie Robinson (soccer): Post-playing career

 Upon his retirement as a player, Robinson worked with the Dynamo Academy as a coach.
 He also has worked as a color commentator for local TV broadcasts of Dynamo games since 2012.
-From 2018-2019, he had worked as an assistant coach for the Houston Dash of the NWSL.
+From 2018 to 2019, he had worked as an assistant coach for the Houston Dash of the NWSL.

 Personal life

 Robinson lives in Pearland, Texas, a suburb of Houston.
 He enjoys playing golf and cooking.